MARKET TRENDS

 One common area where the process of building a custom home can go awry is choosing interior and exterior finishes, such as doors, windows, appliances, and paint.

-Where an architect or a custom home builder may have a perspective on these details, an interior designer may be best suited to address this specific project, and can work hand in hand with architects and custom home builders to help elevate functional areas of the home.
+Where an architect or a custom home builder may have a perspective on interior finishes — including appliances, paint color, and furnishing — an interior designer may be best suited to address this specific element, and can work hand in hand with your architect and custom home builder to help elevate functional areas of the home.

-A common question many prospective custom home owners have to consider is the desire to achieve your dream home for the lowest possible cost.
+A common question many prospective custom home owners have to consider when selecting a design professional is the desire to achieve your dream home for the lowest possible cost.

 While the involvement of specialty trades and experts can certainly increase the “soft” costs of your custom home, upfront guidance and expertise can create incredible efficiencies in the more deliberate “hard” costs associated with the project.

-• Engaging with a custom home builder directly and hiring an architect or owner’s representative to provide oversight and advocacy during the construction process
+Engaging with an architect or owner’s representative to provide oversight and advocacy during the construction process

-• Opting for minimal landscaping and hardscaping upfront
+Opt for thoughtful site design, but minimal landscaping and hardscaping upfront

-• Ask your custom home builder how they source building materials and estimate quantities when placing orders, as well as their approach to value engineering with regards to quality versus cost.
+Ensure a clear understanding of the source of building materials, estimated quantities, and pricing when placing orders, as well as their approach to value engineering with regards to quality versus cost.

-• Designing an energy-efficient building envelope, and choosing energy-efficient windows and HVAC systems
+Design an energy-efficient building envelope, and choosing energy-efficient doors, windows, and HVAC systems

-• Opting for a more traditional home design, rather than something that is truly bespoke.
+Opt for a more traditional home design, rather than a truly bespoke concept.

-• Ensuring payments are only based on services rendered, and leveraging your lender to help make this process more efficient.
+Ensure payments are only based on services rendered and with clear approval processes; leverage your lender and architect to help make this process more efficient.

-• Ensure your custom home builder has a home warranty to address any repairs and maintenance required following move-in.
+Ensure your custom home builder has a home warranty and insurance to address any issues with construction, as well as repairs and maintenance following move-in.

 As you can see, there are many considerations for choosing a design professional to build your custom home.